 How are applications evaluated?

 Completed graduate applications are reviewed by the CSUS Graduate Admissions Committee, comprising three or four CSUS faculty members.
 Applications that pass this review then are made available for review by the CSUS faculty at large, for identification of potential advisors.
 An applicant is admitted only if a faculty member commits to advising a specific applicant.
-The multi-stage review cycle does not begin until all application items are received (including official test scores, official transcripts/diplomas, and letters of recommendation).
+The multi-stage review cycle does not begin until all application items are received (including official test scores, official transcripts/diplomas, and all letters of recommendation).
 CSUS uses a holistic review process, meaning all items are reviewed as a package, representing the applicant in toto; no individual item automatically disqualifies an applicant.

 How soon is an admission decision made after all required application items are submitted?